 Fear of Therapists: Origins, Issues, and Consequences

-Fear of therapists, also known as therapophobia, is a common phenomenon experienced by individuals who are hesitant to seek help from psychotherapists and mental health diagnosis.
+Fear of therapists, also known as therapophobia or iatrophobia, is a common phenomenon experienced by individuals who are hesitant to seek help from psychotherapists and mental health diagnosis.
 While it is normal to feel apprehensive about therapy, fear of therapists can hinder a person’s ability to receive adequate treatment for their mental health concerns.
 In this blog post, I will explore some of the origins, issues, and consequences of fear of therapists.

 Afraid of fear therapy?